oreqizer/rust-notes/md/14_lifetimes.md

 ```

 In this case, references `s1` and `s2` may have different lifetimes, and it is
-impossible to determine the returned reference's lifetime at compile time.
+impossible to determine the returned reference's lifetime at compile-time.

 When a lifetime-parameter is used on multiple references, the compiler choses _
 the shortest lifetime_ of all to ensure that the returned reference lives long